avestura/avestura.github.io/_includes/skills/programming/cc.md

-I have basic knowledge and experience about Docker, Containerization, Orchestraton with Kubernetes, Microservice Architecture and SOA.
+I have basic knowledge and experience about Docker (I can create Dockerfiles, docker compose and containerize applications), Orchestraton with Kubernetes, Microservice Architecture and SOA.